Exploring Talc Free Bronzers

 Although the FDA has never made a decisive ruling, research hasn’t conclusively proven a link between the two, and the Johnson & Johnson case that brought so much of this controversy to the fore has recently been overturned, talc is something of a cautionary tale we suggest limiting your exposure to.
 And, in its absence, we offer you the best talc-free bronzers we could find.

-BEST TALC FREE BRONZERS
+12+ BEST TALC FREE BRONZERS

 Tower 28 Bronzino Illuminating Bronzer $20

 This popular bronzer has ingredients so good, you’ll want to put it all over your body – and you absolutely can.
 Formulated for use in the regular places you apply bronzer, it can also be used on your shoulder blades and shoulders on nights that call for a strapless number.
 A far cry from the sparkly and/or orange hues you find with traditional bronzers, RMS put a good deal of thought into creating something that replicated being kissed by the sun.
-Then they took it a step further by adding wildcrafter Buriti oil, high in vitamin a and beta-carotene.
+Then they took it a step further by adding wildcrafter Buriti oil, high in vitamin A and beta-carotene.

 From the pinkest Peaches and Cream to the medium range Moonglow Golden, the natural experts at Jane Iredale have parceled all 4 of their refillable clean bronzer compacts with 4 warm, complementary shades.
 With ingredients like pomegranate and pine bark extract for nourishing and protecting the skin, you can sweep this talc-free bronzer across your cheekbones, nose, and chin as well as more delicate areas like eyes and even lips.

 In 3 shades that cover most light and medium skin tones, this matte bronzer without talc gives less of a shimmer and more of a subtle, natural finish.
 If you’re a less-is-more kind of makeup enthusiast, these weightless and bare bronzers are the perfect addition to your collection.
-But that’s not the only subtleties this bronzer offers – Alima designed these loose powder bronzers with only 3 mineral ingredients, meaning it has the lowest possible impact on your skin.
+But that’s not the only subtlety this bronzer offers – Alima designed these loose powder bronzers with only 3 mineral ingredients, meaning it has the lowest possible impact on your skin.

 When you need options, Lily Lola’s got options: matte or shimmery, natural or sun-kissed, one layer, or multiple layers, of buildable pigment.
 Whatever you’re looking for in a natural bronzer, you’ll find it in this line, with the added benefits of skin-nourishing botanicals like pomegranate seed, argan, manuka, and sunflower seed oil.